Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 3) phonological writing (sound)

 Competent oral speech is the key to successful communication.
 The ability to correctly express your thoughts will help not only when applying for a job or in business negotiations, but also in Everyday life.
-But in order to perfectly master oral speech, it is necessary to know and observe the orthoepic norms of the Russian language.
+But in order to perfectly master oral speech, you need to know and follow the orthoepic norms of the Russian language.
 This is what our article will be devoted to.

 What is orthoepy?

 The word "orthoepy" consists of two Greek roots - "orthos" and "epos", which are translated as "correct" and "speech".
-That is, the science of correct speech - that's what orthoepy is.
+That is, the science of correct speech is what orthoepy is.

 Graphic abbreviations

-Graphic abbreviations include initials next to the surname, volume or distance designations, for example, liters (l), meters (m), also pages (s) and other similar abbreviations that serve to save space in printed text.
-All these truncated words when reading must be deciphered, that is, you need to pronounce the word in full.
+Graphic abbreviations include initials next to the surname, designations of volume or distance, for example, liters (l), meters (m), also pages (s) and other similar abbreviations that serve to save space in printed text.
+When reading, all these truncated words must be deciphered, that is, the word must be pronounced in full.

 Orthoepic norms of the Russian language also regulate the pronunciation of names and patronymics.
 Note that the use of patronymics is typical only for our language.
 In Europe, such a concept does not exist at all.

-The use of the full name and patronymic of a person is necessary under different circumstances, both verbally and in writing.
-Especially often such appeals are used in a working environment and official documents.
-Such an appeal to a person can also serve as a marker of the degree of respect, especially when talking with older and older people.
+The use of a person's full name and patronymic is necessary in various circumstances, both verbally and in writing.
+Such appeals are especially often used in a work environment and official documents.
+Such an address to a person can also serve as a marker of the degree of respect, especially when talking with elders and elderly people.

-Most of the Russian-speaking names and patronymics have several pronunciations, which can vary, among other things, from the degree of closeness with the person.
-For example, when meeting for the first time, it is desirable to pronounce the name and patronymic of the interlocutor clearly, as close as possible to writing.
+Most Russian-language names and patronymics have several pronunciation options, which can vary, among other things, depending on the degree of closeness with the person.
+For example, when meeting for the first time, it is advisable to pronounce the interlocutor’s name and patronymic clearly, as close to written form as possible.

-However, in other cases, the orthoepic norms of the Russian language (pronunciation norms) provide for the historically established in oral speech way of use.
+However, in other cases, the orthoepic norms of the Russian language (pronunciation norms) provide for the historically established oral speech method of use.

-• Patronymics ending in "-evna", "-ievich".
-In female versions, it is necessary to observe the written form, for example, Anatolyevna.
-In men's - let's say short version: Anatolyevich / Anatolievich.
+• Patronymic names ending in “-evna”, “-evich”.
+In female versions, it is necessary to comply with the written form, for example, Anatolyevna.
+In men's - let's say short version: Anatolyevich / Anatolyich.

-• On "-aevich" / "-aevna", "-eevich" / "-eevna".
-For both male and female options, a short version is allowed: Alekseevna / Alekseevna, Sergeevich / Sergeich.
+• On “-aevich” / “-aevna”, “-eevich” / “-eevna”.
+For both male and female options, a short version is allowed: Alekseevna / Aleksevna, Sergeevich / Sergeich.

-• On "-ovich" and "-ovna".
-In the male version, the contraction of the form is permissible: Alexandrovich / Alexandrich.
-In women's - necessarily full pronunciation.
+• On “-ovich” and “-ovna”.
+In the male version, contraction of the form is acceptable: Alexandrovich / Alexandrych.
+For women, full pronunciation is required.

-• AT female patronymics, formed from names ending in "n", "m", "v", are not pronounced [s].
+• IN female patronymics, formed from names ending in “n”, “m”, “v”, are not pronounced [ov].
 For example, instead of Efimovna - Efimna, Stanislavovna - Stanislavna.

-Also, in some foreign words, the consonants before the softening vowel "e" remain hard.
+Also, in some foreign words, the consonants preceding the softening vowel “e” remain hard.
 For example: code, antenna.
-There are also words with a variable pronunciation, where you can pronounce "e" both firmly and softly: therapy, terror, dean.
+There are also words with variable pronunciation, where you can pronounce “e” both hard and soft: therapy, terror, dean.

-In addition, for borrowed words, the stress is fixed, that is, it remains unchanged in all word forms.
-Therefore, if you encounter difficulties with pronunciation, it is better to refer to the orthoepic dictionary.
+In addition, for borrowed words the stress is fixed, that is, it remains unchanged in all word forms.
+Therefore, if you encounter difficulties with pronunciation, it is better to turn to a spelling dictionary.

 Accentological norm

-Now let's take a closer look at the orthoepic and accentological norms of the Russian language.
-To begin with, let's figure out what an accentological norm is.
-This is the name of the rules for placing stress in a word.
+Now we will take a closer look at the orthoepic and accentological norms of the Russian language.
+First, let's figure out what an accentological norm is.
+This is the name for the rules for placing stress in a word.

-In Russian, the stress is not fixed, as in most European ones, which not only enriches speech and increases the possibilities language game, but also provides huge opportunities for violation of the accepted norm.
+In Russian, stress is not fixed, as in most European languages, which not only enriches speech and increases opportunities language game, but also provides enormous opportunities for violating the accepted norm.

-Let's consider the function that unfixed stress performs.
-So it is:
+Let's consider the functions that a non-fixed accent performs.
+So here it is:

-• gives an opportunity for stylistic coloring words (silver - silver) and the emergence of professionalisms (compass - compAs);
+• provides an opportunity for stylistic coloring words (silver - silver) and the appearance of professionalisms (kompas - kompas);

 • allows you to change morphological features words (pines - pines).

-Also, the placement of stress can change the style of your speech.
-So, for example, the word "girl" will refer to the literary, and "girl" - to the neutral.
+Also, placing stress can change the style of your speech.
+So, for example, the word “maiden” will refer to the literary, and “maiden” will refer to the neutral one.

-There is also a class of such words, the variability of stress in which does not carry any semantic load.
+There is also a class of words in which the variability of stress does not carry any semantic load.
 For example, Butt - butt, barge - barge.
-The emergence of these exceptions is due to the lack of a single norm and equal existence of the dialect and the literary language.
+The emergence of these exceptions is due to the lack of a unified norm and equal existence of the dialect and literary language.

-Also, the stress in some words may just be an obsolete form.
-For example, music - music, employee - employee.
-In fact, you are only changing the accent, but in fact you are starting to speak with an outdated syllable.
+Also, the placement of stress in some words may simply be an outdated form.
+For example, music is music, an employee is an employee.
+In essence, you are only changing the stress, but in fact you are starting to speak with an outdated syllable.

-Most often, the placement of stress in a word has to be remembered, since the existing rules do not regulate all cases.
-In addition, sometimes a violation of the literary norm can become an individual author's technique.
-This is often used by poets to make a line of poetry sound more even.
+Most often, the placement of stress in a word has to be remembered, since existing rules do not regulate all cases.
+In addition, sometimes a violation of a literary norm can become an individual author's technique.
+This is often used by poets to make a poetic line sound smoother.

 However, one should not assume that accentology is included in the orthoepic norms of the Russian language.
-The stress and its correct setting are too extensive and difficult topic, so it is usually taken out in special section and study separately.
-Those who wish to get acquainted with the topic in more detail and exclude violations of the norm of setting stresses from their speech are advised to acquire an orthoepic dictionary.
+The emphasis and its correct placement are too broad and complex topic, so it is usually taken out to special section and are studied separately.
+Those who want to familiarize themselves with the topic in more detail and eliminate violations of the norm of stress placement from their speech are recommended to acquire an orthoepic dictionary.

 Conclusion

-It would seem that it can be difficult to speak mother tongue?
-In fact, most of us have no idea how many norms of the Russian language are violated daily.
+It would seem that what could be difficult about speaking native language?
+In fact, most of us have no idea how many norms of the Russian language are violated every day.

 35 36 37 38 39 ..